Nvidia’s rising star gets even brighter with another stellar quarter propelled by sales of AI chips

 Now all those tech giants as well as a long line of other firms are snapping up Nvidia chips as they wade deeper into AI — a movement that’s enabling cars to drive by themselves, and automating the creation of stories, art and music.

-Nvidia has carved out an early lead in the hardware and software needed in the AI-focused shift, partly because its co-founder and CEO Jensen Huang began to nudge the company into what was then seen as a still half-baked technology more than a decade ago.
+Nvidia has carved out an early lead in the hardware and software needed in the AI-focused shift, partly because Huang began to nudge the company into what was then seen as a still half-baked technology more than a decade ago.
 While others were still debating the merits of AI, Huang already was looking at ways that Nvidia chipsets known as graphics processing units might be tweaked for AI-related applications to expand beyond their early inroads in video gaming.

 By 2018, Huang was convinced that AI would trigger a tectonic shift in technology similar to Apple’s 2007 introduction of the iPhone igniting a mobile computing revolution.
-That conclusion led Huang into what resulted in what he calls a “bet the company moment.”
+That conclusion led Huang into what resulted in what he calls a “bet-the-company moment.”
 At the time Huang doubled down on AI, Nvidia’s market value stood at about $120 billion.

 “I think it’s safe to say it was worth it to bet the company” on AI, Huang, 60, said during a presentation earlier this month.